Computable Accountability

-Architecture-First AIArtificial IntelligenceSystems that learn, adapt, and act with real-world impact Governance
+Governance for Agentic Entities — AIArtificial IntelligenceSystems that learn, adapt, and act with real-world impact, Human, and Everything in Between

 Dennis Palatov, Metalinxx Inc.